Caproni Campini N.1: Design

 The Caproni Campini N.1 is an experimental aircraft, designed to demonstrate the practicality of jet propulsion and its viability as an engine for aircraft.
 It was a monoplane built entirely out of duralumin, with an elliptical wing.
-The initial aircraft lacked elements such as a pressurised cabin; however, these improvements were featured on the second prototype.
-However, flight testing quickly revealed that, due to the excessive heat output of the propulsion system, the canopy had to be left permanently open as a mitigating measure.
+The original design was to have the aircraft cockpit pressurised but this facility was never installed.
+The aircraft was fitted with dual controls allowing it to be flown from either of the two seats.
+Both seats had individual rearward sliding canopies however, flight testing quickly revealed that, due to the excessive heat output of the propulsion system, the canopy had to be left permanently open as a mitigating measure.

 The engine of the N.1 differs substantially from the later-produced turbojet and turbofan engines.
 One crucial difference in Campini's design is that the compressor – a three-stage, variable-incidence one, located forward of the cockpit – was driven by a conventional piston engine, this being a 900 hp, liquid-cooled Isotta Fraschini unit.
 The airflow provided by the compressor was used to cool the engine before being mixed with the engine's exhaust gases, thus recovering most of the heat energy that in traditional piston-propeller designs would be wasted.
 A ring-shaped burner then injected fuel into the gas flow and ignited it, immediately before the exhaust nozzle, to further increase thrust.

 In practice the engine provided enough thrust for flight without activating the rear burner, making the design somewhat similar to a ducted fan coupled to an afterburner.
 Campini referred to this configuration as being a thermojet, although it has since become commonly known as motorjet.
-However, despite the elaborate design, the relatively small size of the duct limited the mass flow and thus the propulsive efficiency of the engine.
+The relatively small size of the duct limited the mass flow and thus the propulsive efficiency of the engine.
 In modern designs this is offset through high overall pressure ratios, which could not be achieved on the N.1, therefore resulting in relatively low thrust and poor fuel efficiency.
 Ground tests performed with the static testbed produced a thrust of around 700 kgf.